 UITP is proud of acting as the platform uniting the various stakeholders related to efficient and sustainable mass transit systems, including rail.
 With close to 250 member rail operating companies coming from over 50 countries from around the world, in addition to organising authorities and suppliers, we have provided a space for immense knowledge creation, sharing and dialogue between these essential players.
 The members must be applauded for their openness and their dedication to advancing rail lines and public transport.

-The Rail Accessibility Day 2021, on 5 October 2021, will raise awareness about the importance of inclusion for the future of sustainable mobility with rail as the backbone, without leaving anyone out.
+The Rail Accessibility Day 2021, on 5 October 2021, raised awareness about the importance of inclusion for the future of sustainable mobility with rail as the backbone, without leaving anyone out.